JaySonani/Visa-Products-API/README.md

 - Deployment configurations
 - Extensive wireframes/prototypes

-> **A note on AI:** Feel free to use AI tools if helpful—we do too!
+> **A note on AI:** Feel free to use AI tools if helpful, we do too!
 Just be prepared to discuss what worked, what didn't, and your thoughts on AI's role in development.

 We're excited to see your approach and discuss your solution.
 Good luck!